Category:

 Early Life and Career Beginnings

-CM Punk, whose real name is Phillip Jack Brooks, was born on October 26, 1978 in Chicago, Illinois to an engineer father and a homemaker mother.
+CM Punk was born Phillip Jack Brooks on October 26, 1978, in Chicago, Illinois.
+He is the son of an engineer father and a homemaker mother.
 He was raised in Lockport, where he went to Lockport Township High School.
 Brooks has five siblings.
-Due to his father's alcoholism, he adopted a straight edge lifestyle at an early age, something he would go on to maintain throughout his adult life.
+Due to his father's alcoholism, he adopted a straight-edge lifestyle at an early age, something he would go on to maintain throughout his adult life.

-In the mid-to-late 90s, along with his friends and his brother Mike, Brooks had his first taste of wrestling in the backyard wrestling federation Lunatic Wrestling Federation.
+In the mid-to-late '90s, along with his friends and his brother Mike, Phillip had his first taste of wrestling in the backyard wrestling federation Lunatic Wrestling Federation.
 He began using the ring name CM Punk when he was put into the Chick Magnets tag team alongside CM Venom.
 After leaving the federation, Brooks enrolled at Chicago's Steel Dominion wrestling school.
-He soon found success on the independent circuit, and became the International Wrestling Cartel Heavyweight Champion in 2002.

 CM Punk Net Worth